How do I check if file is empty or not using bash or ksh shell script under UNIX / Linux / OS X / BSD operating systems?

 echo "data" > /tmp/file2 ls -l /tmp/file2 find /tmp -empty -name file2

-You should not see any output.
+You should not see any output from the find command.

 touch /tmp/f1 echo "data" >/tmp/f2 ls -l /tmp/f{1,2} [ -s /tmp/f1 ] echo $?